 Beginning User Group Activities: As a user, the group will formulate a Statement of Work (SOW) that they will pass to their "mate group".
+The group will also create evaluation criteria to be used to evaluate the SRS.
 Mate groups will be assigned after the SOW is completed.